The first female crew of 5

 December 7th, 2012 by Row for Freedom

 It’s been a year since the 5 women of Row For Freedom left on their epic adventure to row 3000 miles across the Atlantic Ocean.
 They were following the route rowed by thousands of slaves awaiting a life of servitude.
 These 5 women who came from varied backgrounds were united for one cause.
-To help raise awarness and prevent the horrendoues crime of modern day slavery – Human Trafficking.
+To help raise awareness and prevent the horrendous crime of modern day slavery – Human Trafficking.

 The team left on the 7th December 2011 and arrived 45 days later into Barbados achieving 2 world records, gaining national media recognition and political attention.

 A year later the team are still going strong in the fight against human trafficking and are committed to raise awarness and take action against this terrible crime.
 Here are some little snippets.

 Julia Immonen founded SPORT for FREEDOM a charity which unites through the positive power of community and sport to bring freedom from human trafficking and modern day slavery.
 Voted 12th out of Zest Magazine’s Top 20 most Inspirational Women in Sport Julia travels around the world championing Sport for Freedom and inspiring others to action.
 She was given the honour of being an Olympic Torchbearer for London 2012.
 Julia is an inspirational, motivational speaker who has spoken at events held by GlaxoSmithKline, The Boodles, Mastercard, Alpha, Tour de France Fan Park and at the Council of Europe to name but a few.
 Post row, Julia became a published author and recently completed their charity’s Cycle for Freedom challenge.

 For more information and for the latest SPORT for FREEDOM adventures visit: www.sportforfreedom.org